 Georgia Severance Lawyers

-Our office will schedule a date and time for the meeting (either in person, Zoom or by phone).
+You’ll receive a call from our Alaska office to schedule a date and time for the meeting (either in person or by telephone).
 All meetings can be scheduled within 24 hours.

-Our attorneys will send you a detailed email regarding any changes, revisions, or other items that need addressing with your previous employer.
-You will then have the option to negotiate with your employer directly on your behalf to retain us to negotiate for you to try to improve the terms and amount of severance pay.
+Our Alaska attorneys will send you a detailed email explaining any changes, revisions, or other items that need to be addressed with the employer.
+You will then have the option to negotiate with your employer directly on your own behalf or retain us to negotiate for you.
+If you do retain us, our Alaska severance lawyers will put forth every effort to improve the terms of the agreement and the amount you’ll receive in severance pay.

 Severance Pay in Georgia